-NOTE 1-BASIS OF ACCOUNTING
+NOTE 1 - BASIS OF ACCOUNTING

-The Schedule of Expenditures of Federal Awards is prepared on the modified accrual basis of accounting consistent with Orting's Financial Statements.
-Expenditures represent only the federally funded portions of the program.
-District records should be
+The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as Monroe School District's financial Statements.
+Monroe School District uses the modified accrual basis of accounting.
+Expenditures represent only the federally funded portions of the programs.
+District records should be consulted to determine amounts expended or matched from non-federal sources.